weberml2/express-sanitized/README.md

 ## Usage

-Place this directly after express.bodyParser() and before any request parameters are used, e.g.:
+Place this directly after express.bodyParser() and before any express middleware that accesses query or body parameters, e.g.:

 ```javascript